 - Determine the relative ages of regions of Psyche’s surface.

 - Determine whether small metal bodies incorporate the same light elements as are expected in the Earth’s high-pressure core.

 - Determine whether Psyche was formed under conditions more oxidizing or more reducing than Earth’s core.

 Who is building the Psyche mission?

 The mission is led by Arizona State University.
 NASA’s Jet Propulsion Laboratory is responsible for mission management, operations and navigation.
-The spacecraft’s solar-electric propulsion chassis will be built by SSL with a payload that includes an imager, magnetometer, and a gamma-ray spectrometer.
+The spacecraft’s solar-electric propulsion chassis will be built by Maxar Technologies with a payload that includes an imager, magnetometer, and a gamma ray and neutron spectrometer.

 How can I learn more about the Psyche mission?